maqsoodrajput/git_tutorial/README.md

 6- Now we will update this file by simply adding some text in the same file.
 Once you have made changes to the file notice the new commit message!

+7- Let's check the history of our changes.
+Notice that each change has a new identifier.

+8- Click on the commits and you will notice the plus '+' signs where you made changes.

+9- Now delete some line and save the changes by clicking on commit changes.

+10- Again, check the history and you'll see the deleted lines with '-' signs and red color.

+11- Now, let's work with our local machines...